 Replacement Rate Conforming Changes.
-As described for each index below, in the event the applicable index becomes unavailable, Ginnie Mae will select a replacement interest rate, including replacement index, methodology, spread or other related adjustment, as applicable (a "Replacement Rate").
-In connection with the implementation of such Replacement Rate, Ginnie Mae will have the right to make "Conforming Changes" from time to time without the consent of security holders or any other party.
-Conforming Changes include, with respect to any Replacement Rate, any technical, administrative or operational changes (including changes to interest accrual period, timing and frequency of determining rates and making payments of interest, rounding of amounts or tenor, changes to applicable tenor when such tenor is longer than the interest accrual period and other administrative matters) that Ginnie Mae decides may be appropriate to reflect the adoption of such Replacement Rate in a manner substantially consistent with market practice (or, if Ginnie Mae decides that adoption of any portion of such market practice is not administratively feasible or if Ginnie Mae determines that no market practice for use of the Replacement Rate exists, in such other manner as Ginnie Mae determines is reasonably necessary).
+As described below, in the event (i) an applicable index becomes unavailable or (ii) in the case of SOFR Classes, Ginnie Mae elects to convert such SOFR Classes to Term SOFR, Ginnie Mae will select a replacement interest rate, including replacement index, methodology, spread or other related positive or negative adjustment, as applicable (a "Replacement Rate").
+In connection with the implementation of such Replacement Rate, Ginnie Mae will have the right to make "Conforming Changes" from time to time without the consent of security holders or any other party and will notify the Trustee of such Conforming Changes in writing.
+Conforming Changes include, with respect to any Replacement Rate, any technical, administrative or operational changes (including changes to Accrual Period, timing and frequency of determining rates and making payments of interest, rounding of amounts or tenor, changes to applicable tenor when such tenor is longer than the Accrual Period and other administrative matters) that Ginnie Mae decides may be appropriate to reflect the adoption of such Replacement Rate in a manner substantially consistent with market practice (or, if Ginnie Mae decides that adoption of any portion of such market practice is not administratively feasible or if Ginnie Mae determines that no market practice for use of the Replacement Rate exists, in such other manner as Ginnie Mae determines is reasonably necessary).

 Replacement Rate Decisions and Determinations.
-Any determination, decision or election that may be made by Ginnie Mae with respect to a Replacement Rate, including any determination with respect to a rate, index, methodology, spread, tenor or other adjustment or of the occurrence or non-occurrence of an event, circumstance or date and any decision to take or refrain from taking any action or making any election, will be conclusive and binding absent manifest error, may be made in Ginnie Mae's sole discretion, and notwithstanding anything to the contrary in the documentation relating to the Floating Rate or Inverse Floating Rate Classes, will become effective without consent from security holders or any other party.
+Any determination, decision or election that may be made by Ginnie Mae with respect to a Replacement Rate, including any determination with respect to a rate, index, methodology, spread, tenor or other positive or negative adjustment or of the occurrence or non-occurrence of an event, circumstance or date and any decision to take or refrain from taking any action or making any election, will be conclusive and binding absent manifest error, may be made in Ginnie Mae's sole discretion, and notwithstanding anything to the contrary in the documentation relating to the Floating Rate or Inverse Floating Rate Classes, will become effective without consent from security holders or any other party.
 For purposes of whether a Replacement Rate can be determined by Ginnie Mae if a Replacement Rate is, in Ginnie Mae's sole judgment, not administratively feasible, whether due to technical, administrative or operational issues, then such Replacement Rate will be deemed not determinable.
-Ginnie Mae assumes no liability with regard to identifying or confirming that any cessation or replacement date or event has occurred, confirming that any Replacement Rate has been published or selecting any Replacement Rate.
+Ginnie Mae assumes no liability with regard to identifying or confirming that any cessation or replacement Rate.